 The ACM Student Research Competition (SRC) offers a unique opportunity for undergraduate and graduate students to present their research to a panel of judges and conference attendees at SPLASH.
 The SRC provides visibility and exposes up-and-coming researchers to computer science research and the research community.
 This competition also gives students an opportunity to discuss their research with experts in their field, get feedback, and sharpen their communication and networking skills.

 To participate in the competition, a student must submit a 2-page description of their original research project.
 The submitted project descriptions are peer-reviewed.
 Each student whose description is selected by a panel of reviewers is invited to attend the SRC competition at SPLASH and present their work.
-If the conference is held in person, these students are also entitled to a travel stipend that supports attending the SPLASH conference in Auckland, New Zealand.
+These students will benefit from free registration to the conference and free student dorm accommodation near the conference venue.

 Winners of the SPLASH competition are invited to participate in the ACM Student Research Competition Grand Finals.
 Submit your work and take part in the ACM Student Research Competition at SPLASH 2022!